wapenshaw/react-typescript-eslint-prettier-vscode-boilerplate/README.md

-This is a Create React App ejected and version bumped to @latest as on 21-Jul, CRA was still on ESLint 6.x so (っ °Д °;)っ
+This is a Create React App ejected and version bumped to @latest as on 21-Jul, CRA was still on ESLint 6.x.
+Big Mad!

 This is geared for VSCode and has all project/extension specific settings included, such as